PlayboyPrime/ModalMod/README.md

-# This is a event mod and wont show in add response in dbs.
+# This is a event mod and wont show in add response.
 Everything needs to be set in config.json

 # ModalMod
 This repo ist about my Discord Bot Studio ModalMod mod